Ellinaut/elasticsearch-7-connector/README.md

 instance of `Ellinaut\ElasticsearchConnector\Index\IndexManagerInterface`.
 Each index requires an instance of this interface which have to be provided and registered to the connector by your application.

-To simplify your implementation, your can use the trait `Ellinaut\ElasticsearchConnector\Index\IndexManagerTrait`.
-This trait requires to you to implement the method `getIndexDefinition`, which have to provide the elasticsearch index configuration as array.
+To simplify your implementation, you can use the trait `Ellinaut\ElasticsearchConnector\Index\IndexManagerTrait`.
+This trait requires that you implement the method `getIndexDefinition`, which have to provide the elasticsearch index configuration as array.
 The trait uses this method and provides all methods required by the `IndexManagerInterface`.

 Here is an example how a custom `IndexManager` could look like: